Skip to main content

 - email: your_email2@another_domain.com

-Embedded dashboards are another type of dashboards that you'll want to test in Rill Developer.
-Mainly because there is no way to pass the custom variables in Rill Cloud to ensure that access and data is being presented correctly.
-In order to do this, you'll need to add the following to your mock_users:
+Embedded dashboards are another type of dashboard that you'll want to test in Rill Developer, mainly because there is no way to pass custom variables in Rill Cloud to ensure that access and data are being presented correctly.
+To do this, you'll need to add the following to your mock_users:

 - email: embed@rilldata.com